 A how to guide to configuring quiz exams is available for MQ staff.

 Split a large final assessment into separate mini tasks.
-These could occur over the course of the session or done in the one exam sitting where each can be a prerequisite to latter sections done one at a time and in sequence.
+These could occur over the course of the session or be done in the one exam sitting where each can be a prerequisite to latter sections done one at a time and in sequence.
 E.g. a 2 hour exam becomes 4 separate 30 minute quizzes.

 Go beyond written exams and try alternative assessment formats – e.g. utilise interactive online oral assessment via Zoom in connection with or in place of a written exam.
 Sambell and Brown (2020) provided a table of alternative assessments in place of formal exams along with a design model and examples in their webinar recording ‘post-pandemic assessment‘ (held, 1 Sept 2021).

 Invigilate the exam where possible and available – the central exams office offer on-campus in-person or online invigilation via Zoom.